biomejs/biome/GOVERNANCE.md

 ## Financial Contributions

-Biome is in the fortunate position that people care enough about it that they want to invest financially in its future.
-However, with money comes responsibility, so we are committed to the following.

 There are two ways to fund Biome and its development: sponsorship and funded bounties, although we strongly prefer and recommend sponsorship.

 ### Sponsorship